Holding Florida Property Owners Liable For Injuries Caused By Crime On The Premises

 These cases are often tragic, resulting in serious injuries (like gunshot wounds) and even death.

-Some legal concepts are easier to understand when supported by examples.
-Here are brief summaries of two negligent security cases we have handled in the past:
+Some legal concepts are easier to understand when supported by an example.

 Florida law places some limitations on cases such as these; nevertheless, business owners still have a duty to protect their business invitees from the reasonably foreseeable criminal acts of third parties.